carbon-steel/detour.nvim/README.md

 # Never lose your spot!📍🗺️
 `detour.nvim` provides the `:Detour` command that opens a popup window that you can use as you would a split window.

+`detour.nvim` has two uses:
+* Use popups instead of splits
-Popups are better than splits during those times when you want to take a detour into some other files without losing your place in the current file.
-They also allow you to use the entire screen whereas a split would not.
+    * Popups are better than splits during those times when you want to take a detour into some other files without losing your place in the current file.
+    * They also allow you to use the entire screen whereas a split would not.
+* Provide a large popup windows for TUIs, scripts, and commands.
+    * This feature is similar to what `toggleterm.nvim` and `lazygit.nvim` do for you.

 [Screencast from 2023-10-09 21-07-23.webm](https://github.com/carbon-steel/detour.nvim/assets/7697639/0326878b-d249-4d50-b7d1-193878f222d8)